Ngā Hoe e Waru · The 8 Paddles of Teaching

 Before the waka, there is a story.
 After the journey, there is evidence.

 Learners, tutors and organisations never arrive empty.
 They bring confidence, pressure, habits, culture, fear, skill, ego, fatigue and experience.
-Ngā Hoe e Waru helps educators notice what people bring, paddle with them well, and leave visible footprints that show the learning journey happened.
+Ngā Hoe e Waru helps educators notice what people bring, paddle with them, and leave visible footprints that show the learning journey happened.

 People-focused